1,000+ Opportunities

 This fund support inclusion, diversity, equity and access to programming in Southern New Mexico while supporting nonprofit partners to strive and have equitable conversations within their organizations, board of directors and throughout the community.

-Based on current listing details, eligibility includes: Local animal shelters and rescues, and organizations involved in adoption events, spay and neuter efforts, respite care, and pet food banks within Southern New Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local animal shelters and rescues, and organizations involved in adoption events, spay and neuter efforts, respite care, and pet food banks within Southern New Mexico.
+Confirm the full requirements in the official notice before applying.